dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks/review-results-and-run-monitoring-checks.md

 After [adding your first connection, and initiating automatic monitoring](../add-data-source-connection/add-data-source-connection.md), we describe how to review the initial results from the basic statistics and profiling checks, as well as how to run monitoring checks.

-Once new tables are imported, DQOps automatically enables the following profiling and monitoring checks.
+Once new tables are imported, DQOps automatically activates the following profiling and monitoring checks.
 To learn more about each check, click on the links below.

 **Profiling checks type**